MozMM/MovieRater/README.md

 ### Things to note:
 - Worked with React-Redux selectors.
 These replace the need for Redux's connect() & connected components with mapState and mapDispatch functions.
 Found it to be more consise.
+- This repo gives an example of testing I wrote.
+(Some testing in Spoon City is also my work)

 ### Tech Stack
 | React | Redux | Express | Sequelize | Node.js | Jest |